emqx/emqx-docs/en_US/tutorial/deploy.md

 4. Open the TCP ports for MQTT services (e.g. 1883,8883) on the security group.
-5. Install and cluster *EMQ X* on these two hosts.
+5. Install and cluster *EMQX* on these two hosts.
 Please refer to the sections of cluster installation for details.
 6. Create ELB (Classic Load Balancer), assign the VPC network, and assign the public IP address.
 7. Create MQTT TCP listener on the ELB: